oleg-sta/FaceMaskExample/README.md

 File size is about 70 Mbytes, that's why I don't want to put it under source control.
 Need to fix build script to do it automatically.

+**Note.** Loading model `sp68.dat` is very heavy task, it can take several seconds or dozen seconds to be uploaded.
+You could try to retrain model and decrease size and therefore size of the application and initialization time.

 ## How it works?

 It uses my library [VrFace](https://github.com/oleg-sta/VrFace).